siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 This wave equation does not yet impose a particular global closure.
 It permits propagating organization in open space and standing organization on a closed support.
-The next chapter uses exactly this point: once the same flow is required to close on itself, only certain standing organizations remain allowed.
+The next chapter derives the self-refraction principle by which the field can bend its own transport.
+The chapter after that asks what standing organizations remain once that self-bending becomes strong enough to produce closure.

 Later, when one wants the conventional electromagnetic writing, the same transport can be expressed in the familiar variables $\mathbf E$ and